• Skip to primary navigation

 Unfortunately, I didn’t listen to my orthodontist as a teenager and stopped wearing my retainer in college.
 My teeth started moving again very badly to the point where I had to get braces again 🙁

-I have now finished my braces treatment and was super happy with my orthodontist.
+I finished my braces treatment and was super happy with my orthodontist.
 He was wonderful, very gentle and extremely kind to someone who absolutely hates going to the dentist.
 Truly a gem and my experience with him was excellent and he did the entire work (cleaning, changing rubber bands, tightening wires).
 It has been a thousand times better than the orthodontist I had in the US who I barely saw at my appointments.

 I got my braces removed in 2019 and am extremely happy with the results.
 He is based out of San Jose and goes to Liberia once a month (I drove from Tamarindo to Liberia ~ 1.5 hour drive every month to see him for 2 years).
 If you’re interested in his contact info, please send us a message (recommended only if you know Spanish).